TobiKipp/SudokuZend/README.md

 and removing some errors it still did not show up correctly.
 I copied the generated code and then only imported the css for the sudoku.
 The layout worked fine then.
 So what css file is the issue?
 The issue is with bootstrap overwriting the default behaviour.
 After fixing the issues it solved the issue of different implementations for chrome and firefox like browsers.
+With this I no longer need two css files but I will leave it as it is to keep it as a way to solve if issue occur again.

+Thanks to bootstrap setting many elemnt properties the values set in my css finally make sense.

+##Merging the rest service and the page##

+This time instead of using the Object directly I will call the rest service.
+It will still have to use the handle service to turn the form fields into the config variable.